 Cost of Housing in Portugal

 Naturally, housing is a major factor in the cost of living in Portugal.
-We live in a four-bedroom house near the sea on Portugal’s Silver Coast, just a one-hour drive north of Lisbon.
+We are retired and live in a four-bedroom house near the sea on Portugal’s Silver Coast, just a one-hour drive north of Lisbon.
 For us, having explored much of the country, this is the best place to live in Portugal.
 We rent, although most people wanting to live or retire in Portugal tend to buy properties.
 Finding long term house rentals in Portugal is hard; most people prefer to let their properties to holidaymakers during the summer months.
 Finding a place to rent is generally by word of mouth, drive around, find an area you like and then ask everyone.
 Although having said that, our current two-year rental contract expires end of April, and we haven’t had much success finding a new place, so guess it’s time to move to another country, but that’s a whole other story.

 Why has it been so difficult for us to find another place to rent?
 Well, quite simply we want a view.
 Our current home has fantastic views over the Atlantic Ocean and farmland.
 Why settle for a cheaper place overlooking a bus station?